djipco/webmidi/website/docs/roadmap/under-evaluation.md

 * Add support for Web BLE MIDI ([browser implementation](https://github.com/skratchdot/ble-midi), [Node implementation](https://github.com/natcl/ble-midi))

+* Explore compatibility with WebMidiLink.
+Could we create an output that points to a WebMidiLinked device?

 * Add throttling option to `sendSysex`

 * Calculate BPM from clock messages